A Changing Landscape

 In the face of an uncertain future, according to Dr. Jones, some things will remain the same, while others must necessarily change in response to an ever-changing world.
 “At Union, that future will include both virtual and residential education, and it will continue to be an education where the moral and spiritual commitment to social justice will remain central.”
 At the same time, she notes, “the precise manifestation of those commitments will always be changing.
 The mark of true innovation is the willingness to try new things and let our new experiences shape us as we do the work.”

-Beginning with the launch of the advanced certificate programs and the new master’s-level concentrations in the fall of 2021, as well as the start of the new one-year MA in Social Justice—currently slated for launch in spring 2022—the school will attempt just that: combining its historic commitments with the willingness to adapt and change to current realities.
+Beginning with the launch of the advanced certificate programs and the new master’s-level concentrations in the fall of 2021, as well as the start of the new two-year, part-time MA in Social Justice—currently slated for launch in fall 2022 (pending requisite authorizations)—the school will attempt just that: combining its historic commitments with the willingness to adapt and change to current realities.

 Isaac Sharp, Ph.D. ’19, is Visiting Assistant Professor and Director of Certificate Programming.